-The Yes Trust academies will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+The Yes Trust academies will follow our procedures for unauthorised absence and for dealing with children who are regularly absent from education, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of continued absence in the future.
 This includes informing the local authority if a child leaves the school without a new school being named, and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child's name from the admission register at non-standard transition points.